Alexis Edghill Whalen

 When Gabrielle first stepped into the house that became her home on the Lands it was March 1985, and with the empty fields all around she was reminded of her childhood growing up on a farm on the edge of Exmoor in England.
 With her husband she quietly cared for the 1870s leased farmhouse and extensive property, riding the waves of the shifting political sands, keeping a low profile, planting trees, raising a son, growing vegetables…But by 2005 the future was looking increasingly precarious.
 With the birth of Land Over Landings, staying under the radar was no longer an option: the shy piano teacher had a steep learning curve but it was a small price to pay for the wonderful friendships made within the group and the incredible opportunity to contribute to a cause so absolutely, fundamentally right.

 Pat has vivid childhood memories of the family farm just south of Ottawa but she spent most of her life as a city girl in downtown Montreal and Toronto, in the graphic design and publishing/communications worlds.
 When she and her husband moved to Durham Region in 2007, the plan was to ease into retirement.
-Instead, she learned that the spectre of an airport continued to haunt and economically diminish the once-vibrant farming community of North Pickering.
+Instead, she found the once-vibrant farming community of North Pickering depopulated and economically diminished by the spectre of a decades-old airport threat.
 A life-long armchair protester and writer of letters to editors, and an acolyte of Rachel Carson, Jane Jacobs, David Attenborough, Oliver Rackham, and Jon Stewart, she was attracted to Land Over Landings like an iron filing to a magnet.
 Snap.
 And all previous experience took on the aspect of simulations and field exercises leading up to the real thing.

 Member at Large